FREE 30 mins Family Law Consult

 Pro tip: Determine your eligibility for a fee waiver or reduction.
 This may involve compiling financial resources to show financial hardship.

 In certain circumstances, you may be eligible for a reduced rate or waiver when making an application.
-The Court provides for people who meet specific criteria.
-Those holding certain government concession cards may be exempted from some costs.
+Government concession card holders may get an exemption.
 You may be exempt from payment if you are:

 If you don’t satisfy the above criteria, you may still be eligible for a reduction if you demonstrate financial hardship.
-They assess financial difficulty through three tests, which may also consider care arrangements impacting your financial situation.
+So, how do you prove that?
+There are three tests.
+These tests may consider care arrangements impacting your financial situation.

 Financial hardship tests